w3c/guide/github/spurious_eol.md

   + on the command line, using the `--ignore-all-space` option of `git diff`

+> [!Note]
+> Note that this does not *fix* anything; it only changes what is displayed as "changed lines".
+Further, it conceals changes in indentation which may increase or decrease the number of space characters used for indents, as well as changing indent characters between tabs and spaces.
+These remain to be manually fixed after resolving the EOL issue.
 * Advanced users may "fix" the PR by

   + checkout the branch of the PR locally